jlangch/venice/README.md

 # Venice

-Venice, a Clojure inspired sandboxed Lisp dialect with Java interoperability serving as a safe scripting language.
+Venice is a Clojure inspired sandboxed Lisp dialect with excellent Java interoperability.

 ## Overview

-Venice is a Lisp dialect born from the need for a safe, powerful scripting and expression language that can be used to implement scriptable extension points and rules for applications.
+Venice is a Lisp dialect born from the need for a safe, powerful language that is suitable to drive standalone applications and serve as a scripting and expression language that can be used to implement scriptable extension points and rules for applications.

 Venice supports macros, tail-recursion, dynamic code loading, dynamic (thread-local) binding.
 It comes with excellent Java interoperability, and a